decentraland/documentation/content/creator/sdk7/2d-ui/ui-positioning.md

 ```

 {{< hint warning >}}
+**📔 Note** : The `zIndex` property will only order elements relative to direct siblings, it cannot be used to render an entity on top of other parts of the layout tree.
+In html/CSS terms, every DCL UI element creates a new [stacking context](https://web.dev/learn/css/z-index#stacking_context).

-**📔 Note** : The default Decentraland UI, including the map, chat, etc is always rendered on top of all other UI elements.
+The default Decentraland UI, including the map, chat, etc is always rendered on top of all other UI elements.
 {{< /hint >}}

 ## Responsive UI size